thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 alphanumeric characters (no spaces) and will be forced to UPPERCASE.
 If you do not specify one, it defaults to either your PAUSE ID (if you have one configured in `~/.pause`) or your current username.

+- stack = NAME

+This specifies which stack in the repository to put the released packages into.
+Defaults to `undef`, which means to use whatever stack is currently defined as the default by the repository.

 - norecurse = 0|1